 National Frozen Yogurt Day

 We might not know who invented this holiday or why they placed it in February, but we can tell everyone a little bit about the invention of frozen yogurt.
-Although yogurt had been around for over 5,000 years in the Middle East and India, it wouldn’t be until the 1970s that someone decided that yogurt wasn’t good enough and it needed to be frozen.
+Although yogurt has been around for over 5,000 years in the Middle East and India, it wasn’t until the 1970s that someone decided yogurt wasn’t good enough and it needed to be frozen.

 Facts About Yogurt & Frozen Yogurt

 Now’s a good time to discuss some cool facts about frozen yogurt.
-Although frozen yogurt has been around for over 40+ years now, not a whole lot of people know a lot about this food.
+Although frozen yogurt has been around for over 40 years now, not many people know a lot about this food.
 That’s why we’ve decided to list some of the facts that we feel are the most compelling.
 The following list should give everyone something to think about as they’re enjoying their favorite frozen yogurt.

-• The bacteria in yogurt are not only great for digestive health but may also help people beat back a person’s bad breath.
+• The bacteria in yogurt are not only great for digestive health but may also help people combat bad breath.

 • Yogurt has been around for over 5,000 years and was originally made by storing milk in an animal’s stomach.

-• Frozen yogurt can help people with osteoporosis because of its elevated calcium levels.
+• Frozen yogurt can help people with osteoporosis because of its high calcium levels.

 • Americans eat over 300,000 tons of yogurt annually.
 Only a portion of that yogurt is frozen, however.